This article compares the SSH-cluster-tools parallel-ssh, clusterssh and

 1.4. parallel-ssh without entering passwords using sshpass

-3. You might also want to disable StrictHostKeyChecking to avoid the question: “Do you want to add this host to the list of known hosts?”
-This will automatically answer “yes”.
+StrictHostKeyCheckingto avoid the question: “Do you want to add this host to the list of known hosts?”
+This will automatically answer “yes”.$ sshpass -f remotePasswordFile parallel-ssh -x "-o StrictHostKeyChecking=no" -I -A -h hostlist "sudo -S apt-get dist-upgrade" < remoteRootPasswordFileFrom the second invocation on -x "-o StrictHostKeyChecking=no"can be omitted.

 1.5.
 Distribute SSH-key to a cluster with parallel-ssh